AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-06-21-Bowyer-Watson-Algorithm-for-Delaunay-Triangulation.md

 Having created this super triangle and placed our points we can begin constructing the triangulation.
 We will now iteratively go over each point that we have passed to the procedure to construct a valid triangulation.
 In the previous post we have discussed what makes a valid Delaunay Triangulation:

-<blockquote>No point is contained within the circumcircle of any other triangle</blockquote>
+<blockquote>A Delaunay triangulation for a given set P of discrete points in a general position is a triangulation DT(P) such that no point in P is inside the circumcircle of any triangle in DT(P).</blockquote>

-Thus we need to check if any of our points fall into the circumcircle of the already placed triangles.
+Thus the next step is checking if any of our points fall within the circumcircle of any of the already existing triangles.
 Initially this is simple, since we only have one triangle (the super triangle), which certainly contains all of the points within it's circumcircle.
 We can mark this super triangle as invalid, and add it to an array that contains all of these invalid triangles.
 Again, we're still at the very beginning, hence the array will only contain the super triangle for now.

 <div class="row gtr-50 gtr-uniform">
 	<div class="col-6">